 - (1) ERCOT will, at a minimum, annually host a training seminar.
-The purpose of the training seminar is to provide a forum for system wide problems to be effectively addressed.
-The training seminar should present information to maintain the consistency of operators across all of the ERCOT Region. - (2) The seminar provides a forum for QSE, TO, Transmission Service Provider (TSP) or Distribution Service Provider (DSP) and other ERCOT System Operators to meet and analyze common topics and issues as well as participate in formal training sessions.
+The purpose of the training seminar is to provide a forum for system wide problems to be effectively addressed, analyze common topics and issues, and participate in formal training sessions.
+The training seminar should present information to maintain the consistency of operators across all of the ERCOT Region. - (2) The seminar shall include a minimum of one topic on system restoration.